GOAL: Helping young people realize their full potential.

 - $8,246.28 was invested by Women United in 10 literacy programs at local elementary schools in 2024.

-- 40 providers received support and assistance through partner programs in 2023 to increase accessibility.
+- 40 providers received support and assistance through partner programs in 2024 to increase access to childcare.

-- 4,725 books mailed to children in south Wood County through Women United and Dolly Parton's Imagination Library in 2023.
+- 4,970 books mailed to children in south Wood and Adams Counties through Women United and Dolly Parton's Imagination Library in 2024.

 Source: United Way of South Wood & Adams Counties, United Way of Wisconsin ALICE Report 2018, UWSWAC Partner Program, Women United, Youth Opportunity Coalition